What causes cold sores (Herpetic Lesions)?

 Cold sores will usually start to heal on their own within a few days and then disappear within a couple of weeks.
 However, if they cause pain or make you feel self-conscious, they can be treated.
 Treatment may include skin creams, prescription ointments, or oral prescription tablets.
 These types of treatment may help heal the cold sores only 1 to 2 days faster, but it can lessen the uncomfortable symptoms.
 A more effective way to treat cold sores is through laser therapy.

 If you catch the lesion in time with laser treatment, you can prevent the cold sore from breaking out.
 It is all about timing.
-As soon as you feel that tingling sensation that warns you of an on-coming sore, schedule an appointment for a laser treatment.
+As soon as you feel that tingling sensation that warns you of an on-coming sore, schedule an appointment for a cold sore laser treatment.
 If you already have a full blown sore, the laser will take away the discomfort and help it to dry up and heal much faster.

 The herpes simplex virus that causes cold sores cannot be cured.
 After you get infected, the virus stays in your body for the rest of your life.
 If you get cold sores often, treatment can reduce the number of cold sores you get and how severe they are.
 It often happens that people will get cold sores that reoccur in the same spot every time.
 After being treated with a laser multiple times, there is a good chance that sore won’t appear again in that spot.